fariha-rahman-saba/warehouse-management-client-side/README.md

 * In manage inventory page we can see all the iventory items delete items and add new items and
 * I have also created a page for view a specific item in detail.
 In this page we can restock our items.
 * In my items page we can see all the items added by the user.
 Here he/she can delete any item.
+* There is a page called subscribe where anyone can subscribe for newsletters.
+* In subscribe route anyone can subscribe for newsletter.